Solar Thermal Collectors

 - Batch heater: these are the simplest solar hot water systems.
 Their simple design consists of a tank of water within a glass covered insulated enclosure carefully aimed at the sun.

 - Thermosyphone features: Natural circulation of water, Flat plate collector, Collector placed below the storage tank, Hot water is taken from the top of the tank

-circulate waters or other heat transfer fluids through the collectors.
+circulate water or other heat transfer fluids through the collectors.

 Active types are two direct and indirect models